-The ray-way quilt is used at camp or home for sleeping beneath at night.
-It works like a sleeping bag, but is open underneath you.
+The Ray-Way Quilt is used at camp or home for sleeping beneath at night.
+It works like a sleeping bag but is open underneath you.
 You lie on your foam pad and drape the quilt over you like a blanket.
-But unlike a blanket, the quilt is contoured, so that it molds to the shape of your body.
-If desired you may tuck the edges of the quilt under you, but usually this is not necessary.
+But unlike a blanket, the quilt is contoured, so it molds to the shape of your body.
+If desired, you may tuck the edges of the quilt under you, but usually this is not necessary.

 Why not use a sleeping bag?

-The problem with a sleeping bag is your weight compresses the insulation under you nearly to nothing.
+One problem with a sleeping bag is your weight compresses the insulation under you to nearly nothing.
 These modern insulations depend on their thickness for warmth, so the part crushed beneath you does you no good.
 That is why you must also use a foam pad.
-Without the pad, the cold would come up from the ground, and pass through the sleeping bag's crushed insulation.
+Without the pad, the cold would come up from the ground and pass through the sleeping bag's crushed insulation, and make you cold.

 The use of a robe or blanket draped over a person is nothing new.
 Neither is the idea of unzipping a sleeping bag and draping it wide open over you like a blanket.
-What was new, in 1991, was our construction of a wide-open sleeping bag cut narrower and having no zipper - for the express purpose of saving bulk and weight.
-We called this modified configuration a "quilt," on behalf of the quilting yarns we used to secure the insulation.
+What was new, in 1990, was our construction of a wide-open "sleeping bag" cut narrower and having no zipper - for the express purpose of saving bulk and weight.
+We called this modified configuration the "quilt," on behalf of the quilting yarns we used to secure the insulation.
 We carried this initial quilt on a summer-long hike, and it proved so successful that we have not used sleeping bags since.

-To document our quilt concept we published it in The PCT Hiker's Handbook
+To document our quilt concept we published it in The PCT Hikers Handbook 2ndEd

-Second Edition 1996.
+Second Edition.
 And of course we featured it also in Beyond Backpacking

 Originally we intended the quilt for use in backpacking and camping.
 The weight savings alone justified that.
-But we have since found it works equally well for bicycle touring, sea-kayaking, and canoe tripping.
-It would also be suitable for mountaineering and almost any outdoor outing or adventure involving overnight camping or bivouacking.
-Jenny and I have used these quilts on every journey since 1991.
-On balmy nights along the Appalachian Trail we used a quilt with one layer of insulation.
-On gale-tossed nights in the ice-strewn Arctic we use a quilt with three layers.
-We also sleep under our quilts at home.
+But we have since found it works equally well for bicycle or motorcycle touring, sea-kayaking, canoe tripping and mountaineering.
+It would also be suitable for almost any outdoor outing or adventure involving overnight camping or bivouacking.
+Jenny and I have used these quilts on every journey since 1992.
+On balmy nights along the Appalachian Trail in mid-summer we use a quilt with one layer of insulation.
+On gale-tossed nights in the ice-strewn Arctic we have used a quilt with three layers.
+We also sleep under our quilts at home, without blankets.

 option, each person carries only half of that quilt.
 This is the equivalent in weight and bulk of each person carrying only half of a sleeping bag!